GASP, a generalized framework for agglomerative clustering of signed graphs and its application to Instance Segmentation: Abstract

 \section{Abstract}

-We propose a novel theoretical framework that generalizes algorithms for hierarchical agglomerative clustering to weighted graphs with both attractive and repulsive interactions between the nodes.
-This framework defines GASP, a Generalized Algorithm for Signed graph Partitioning, and allows us to explore many combinations of different linkage criteria and cannot-link constraints.
-We prove the equivalence of existing clustering methods to some of those combinations, and introduce new algorithms for combinations which have not been studied.
-An extensive comparison is performed to evaluate properties of the clustering algorithms in the context of instance segmentation in images, including robustness to noise and efficiency.
-We show how one of the new algorithms proposed in our framework outperforms all previously known agglomerative methods for signed graphs, both on the competitive CREMI 2016 EM segmentation benchmark and on the CityScapes dataset.
+We propose a theoretical framework that generalizes simple and fast algorithms for hierarchical agglomerative clustering to weighted graphs with both attractive and repulsive interactions between the nodes.
+This framework defines GASP, a Generalized Algorithm for Signed graph Partitioning\footnote{Code available at: \url{https://github.com/abailoni/GASP}}, and allows us to explore many combinations of different linkage criteria and cannot-link constraints.
+We prove the equivalence of existing clustering methods to some of those combinations and introduce new algorithms for combinations that have not been studied before.
+We study both theoretical and empirical properties of these combinations and prove that some of these define an ultrametric on the graph.
+We conduct a systematic comparison of various instantiations of GASP on a large variety of both synthetic and existing signed clustering problems, in terms of accuracy but also efficiency and robustness to noise.
+Lastly, we show that some of the algorithms included in our framework, when combined with the predictions from a CNN model, result in a simple bottom-up instance segmentation pipeline.
+Going all the way from pixels to final segments with a simple procedure, we achieve state-of-the-art accuracy on the CREMI 2016 EM segmentation benchmark without requiring domain-specific superpixels.